gdarko/digital-license-manager/readme.txt

 The plugin is compatible with WooCommerce although it can be used as standalone License Manager without WooCommerce.

-As of version 1.3.0 we created a tool to migrate from "License Manager From"

 ### ✨ Free Features